We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 Valfrids: How did you become a gilder?

-Angelica: It’s a long story… But in short, I grew up in a carpentry workshop.
+Angelica: It’s a long story… But in short, I grew up in a carpenter’s workshop in the garage, which my father had.
 One day I went to a fair and saw a sculptor, and I decided I wanted to train as a sculptor.
-So I did, and then I did a basic course in gilding, after which I joined Nils Löfgren and apprenticed alongside Kai.
+So I did, and then I took a basic course in gilding, after which I came to Nils Löfgren and went as an apprentice next to Kaj.
 Then I took over the company in 2017.

 Custom-made frames made to order.
 Made by hand according to customer requirements.